 We should note here that since FCC data is only collected twice annually and only published six months after, availability shown here may not be complete.
 Our process incorporates availability data directly from many major companies to help fix this issue.

-To summarize, Satellite and DSL are the most widespread network types in Orford. and speed test data below show where the real-world speed test statistics differ when comparing specific neighborhoods and ISPs in Orford.
+To summarize, Fixed Wireless and Satellite are the most widespread network types in Orford. and speed test data below show where the real-world speed test statistics differ when comparing specific neighborhoods and ISPs in Orford.

 10.3% of consumers in Orford100 People Only have access to 1 or fewer wired internet providers available at their address.

 This data is calculated from FCC datasets which providers are legally required to supply twice a year.
 We further validate this data for accuracy.